-- Podia is best suited to creating online courses, while Coursera is best suited to creating Learning and Development programs (L&D).
+- Podia is best suited to creating online courses, whereas Coursera is best suited to creating Learning and Development programs.

-- Coursera courses can reward you with degrees and certificates from prestigious universities and institutions.
-Podia’s do not.
+- Podia does not offer certificates, whereas Coursera courses can reward you with degrees and certificates from prestigious universities and institutions

-- Podia give you the freedom to create and sell membership sites, digital products, and online courses.
-Coursera do not.
+- Podia gives you the freedom to create and sell membership sites digital products and online courses, whereas Coursera do not.

-- Podia allows you to bundle online courses with memberships as well as digital products.
-Coursera offers no such feature.
+- Podia allows you to bundle online courses with memberships as well as digital products, whereas Coursera offers no such feature.

-- Podia is suited to smaller business while Coursera is suited to larger organizations.
+- Podia is suited to smaller businesses, whereas Coursera is suited to larger organizations.